svin24/svin24.github.io/content/blog/2023-04-24-Who-leads-us.md

 cisgendered men when anyone else is ostracized?
 It's not because we're predisposed to be better at this kind of work.
-It's patently absurd to suppose that hackers whose identities and life experience differ from yours or mine cannot be good participants in and leaders of in our movement.
+It's patently absurd to suppose that hackers whose identities and life experience differ from yours or mine cannot be good participants in and leaders of our movement.
 In actual fact, diverse teams produce better results.
 While the labor pool is disproportionately filled with white men, we can find many talented hackers who cannot be described as such.
 If we choose to be inspired by them, and led by them, we will discover